milesok/milesok.github.io/_posts/tj/2021-02-09-predicting-tj-pt-1.md

 ### Introduction
 This is an idea that started from a class project where the assignment was modeling a pattern recognition application in biomedical engineering.
 I chose UCL tears in baseball players, aiming to use publicly available dataset to predict whether a player would incur an injury requiring UCL reconstruction surgery.

-From one estimate, Major League Baseball (MLB) teams lost over $70M in the 2019 season just from salary paid to players who were recovering from UCL reconstruction surgery.[^1] This figure fails to account for medical costs, losses that stem from a decrease in the team’s ability to win, and the effects of a possible impact to the player’s skill level.
+From one estimate, Major League Baseball (MLB) teams lost over $70M in the 2019 season just from salary paid to major league players who were recovering from UCL reconstruction surgery.[^1] This figure fails to account for medical costs ($25-40k for the procedure as reported by NYTimes)[^2], losses that stem from a decrease in the team’s ability to win, and the effects of a possible impact to the player’s skill level.
 Injury risk is also an important factor to a player’s value, so the ability to quantify injury risk and take preventative measures is mutually beneficial for all stakeholders.
 For amateur baseball players, the procedure can end a player’s prospects of a professional baseball career, especially because a lost year of skill development in a player’s teenage years can stunt a player’s ability to improve, and teams’ desire to sign them.

-### Possible Approaches
+### Strategy
-While the causes of a torn UCL are still relatively unclear and the subject of a lot of biomechanics research,
+While the causes of a torn UCL are still relatively unclear, trying to prevent the injury has become a major point of influence for coaches at all levels of baseball.

+There are three "levels" of analysis I could see as useful for this question:
+1.
+2. "Statcast"/Trackman pitch-level data:
+3. Biomechanical analysis: Given a large enough sample of kinematics data from marker-based or markerless motion capture, calculating

 ### Limitations and Potential Problems